Best Orthotics for Hypermobility – Improve Your Child’s Stability and Reduce Fatigue and Pain!

 If you need further clarification on what size to order, I suggest that you take a look at that specific guidance.

 The goal of providing your child with the correct pair of shoes is to stabilize their joint function and prevent foot injuries.
 We need to look for shoes that provide substantial outsoles, firm heel counters, and straight lasts.
-Take a look at the three images below as references:

-How to Tie Kids’ Shoes with Orthotics?
+Additional Resource: How to Tie Your Kids’ Shoes with Orthotics

 My Take on Diagnosing Children with “Growing Pains”

+It is very important that a child’s foot or leg pain is not simply passed off as “growing pains”.
+Most of the time there is a reason why your child is complaining about having pain.
 Many children can have foot or leg pain due to a foot condition that has been ignored.
 If your doctor diagnoses your child’s foot or knee pain as growing pains you may want to seek clarification or a further evaluation to ensure there is no underlying problem causing the pain.

 If your child expresses foot or leg pain, try to find the source of their pain promptly, as many foot and leg conditions get worse without treatment.
 Keeping children involved with physical activity is extremely important for their health, and a treatable foot condition may be the cause of their reluctance to participate in such exercises.
 Furthermore, the correct type of shoes and orthotics will help reduce the likelihood of your child developing foot, knee, hip and/or lower back pain as they get older.